Kanti Thermal Power Station: History

 First started in 1985, Kanti Power Plant had an initial installed capacity of 110×2 MW.
 An additional capacity of 195×2 MW was erected in 2015–16.
 Kanti thermal Power Plant came into existence with the efforts of then MP of Muzaffarpur, George Fernandes.
 The construction of the plant began during George's first tenure as MP of Muzaffarpur in 1978.
 In November 2014, Kanti plant was renamed as George Fernandes Thermal Power Plant to acknowledge his contribution.

-To take over Muzaffarpur Thermal Power Station (2*110MW), a subsidiary company named Vaishali Power Generating Company Limited with NTPC on 06/09/2006,-contributing 51% of equity; and the balance equity was contributed by Bihar State Electricity Board.
+To take over Muzaffarpur Thermal Power Station (2×110 MW), a subsidiary company named Vaishali Power Generating Company Limited with NTPC on 06/09/2006,-contributing 51% of equity; and the balance equity was contributed by Bihar State Electricity Board.
 The company was rechristened as ‘Kanti Bijlee Utpadan Nigam Limited’ on April 10, 2008.
 Present equity holding is 100% by ntpc and now it's not a joint venture but is a wholly owned subsidiary company of ntpc.
 The company renovated and modernized the existing unit.The total cost of its renovation and modernization has been over Rs.
 500 crores.

 In March 2013, the renovation work of two old units was completed.
 MTPS started commercial production from November 1, 2013, by supplying 94 MW.
 This is first generation in 11 years since 2002.
 On 17 April 2018, Bihar state cabinet, headed by chief minister Nitish Kumar, gave its nod to handing over of Kanti Thermal Power Station to National Thermal Power Corporation.
 On 15 May 2018, Bihar Government signed a memorandum of understanding (MoU) to hand over the thermal plant to National Thermal Power Corporation for a 33- years lease.

 In May 2023, NTPC Kanti secured the first position in Bihar and tenth position in India among power generation corporations, in terms of better plant load factor in the rankings released by Central Electricity Authority (India).
 Its plant load factor stood at 87.58%.